Agon-Scuffe/Agon-Scuffe/README.md

 ## Hi there 👋
-My Name is Ethan Spurgeon and my Major is Information Technology and Cybersecurity
+My Name is Ethan Spurgeon and my major is Information Technology and Cybersecurity.
+The projects I plan to do are learn to make a portfolio HTML page and setup Ubuntu server OS.

 <!--